dwipdutta23/Medical-store-system-management/README.md

 # Medical-store-system-management
-Medical store system management using file handling system in c This is a Medical Store Management System developed using the C programming language with a focus on file handling.
+Medical store system management using file system in c This is a Medical Store Management System developed using the C programming language with a focus on file systems.
 It was one of my early projects while learning how to manage data using files in C.

 *Features*